timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 To counteract an uneven distribution, a higher number of buckets needs to be configured.
 This in turn increases the additional API request volume for `Lease` objects even further.

-The described sharding mechanisms in knative achieve fast fail-overs as informers are warmed in all instances.
+The described sharding mechanisms in knative achieve fast failovers as informers are warmed in all instances.
 However, the scalability of the system is still limited as the watch caches resource impact is duplicated and not distributed.
 Applying the described concepts to other controllers is complex and requires notable changes to the controller implementation.
 To summarize, the system benefits from these mechanism in terms of availability, but not in terms of scalability.